printicus/For-Voron-Printers/README.md

 # For Voron Printers
-Parts, moded parts and accessories for Voron Printers
+Parts, modded parts and accessories for Voron Printers